Zum Inhalt springen

 Automate evaluation using frameworks like RAGAS, LangSmith (part of the LangChain ecosystem), or Langfuse.
 Run the full evaluation suite after every pipeline change -- new chunking strategy, different embedding model, modified system prompt, updated re-ranking threshold.

 A production RAG system must deliver more than accurate answers.
-It must be stable, observable, and maintainable at scale.
+It must remain stable under load, provide full observability into its behavior, and stay maintainable as data sources, user volumes, and requirements evolve over time.

 Architecture for Production Operations